jimthomasedu/jimthomasedu.github.io/_pages/publications.md

 2021
 -
 [1] J. Thomas 2016 : Resonant fast-slow interactions and breakdown of quasi-geostrophy in rotating shallow water, J. Fluid.
 Mech., 788: 492-520.
-PDF [PDF](https://qiuyang50.github.io/files/CV_QiuYang.pdf)
+[PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/blob/master/files/T16.pdf)

+Summary: This paper examines interactions between fast inertia-gravity waves and slow balanced flows using asymptotic analysis.
+An evolution equation is derived for the slow dynamics to show that fast waves can energetically interact with balanced fields.
+In particular, an elegant toy model is developed in this paper to show that models that ignore fast wave dynamics can lead to wrong predictions on long time scales.

 [13] **Qiu Yang***, Ruby Leung, Zhe Feng, Fengfei Song, Xingchao Chen, 2021: [A Simple Lagrangian Parcel Model for the Initiation of Summer-time MCSs over the Central US](https://journals.ametsoc.org/view/journals/atsc/aop/JAS-D-21-0136.1/JAS-D-21-0136.1.xml), Journal of the Atmospheric Sciences.